 If you use a project hierarchy, you have the option of propagating edits made to the parent project to all related child projects using bulk update.
-Rally tracks all linked child projects and updates specified fields to keep the entire project hierarchy in synch.
+CA Agile Central tracks all linked child projects and updates specified fields to keep the entire project hierarchy in synch.

-- Select the Plan tab, then select Iterations.
+- Select the Plan tab, then select Timeboxes.

 - Select the iteration you wish to edit.
-From Actions, select Edit Iteration.
+From the gear menu, select Edit.

-- On the Edit Iteration editor page, select one or both of the Bulk Actions checkboxes to publish your iteration to all linked child projects:
+- In the Edit Iteration window, select one or both of the Bulk Actions checkboxes to publish your iteration to all linked child projects: